Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 For a data-driven look at overlap and the diminishing returns of adding more ETFs, read How Many ETFs Should You Actually Hold?

-Step 4: When to Add More ETFs
+Step 4: When to add more ETFs

 More ETFs are not always better.
 But at a certain portfolio size, splitting your holdings across two or three funds makes sense — it gives you control over your geographic allocation and can reduce overall fees.

-Stage 1 — Just Starting ($0–$50K): 1 ETF
+Stage 1 — Just starting ($0–$50K): 1 ETF

 Pick DHHF or VDHG and invest regularly.
 Don't think about anything else.
 At this stage, the returns difference between a "perfect" portfolio and a single diversified fund is a few hundred dollars a year at most.
 Your energy is better spent increasing your income, automating contributions, and learning how markets work.

-Stage 2 — Building Confidence ($50K–$200K): 2–8 ETFs
+Stage 2 — Building confidence ($50K–$200K): 2–3 ETFs

 Once your portfolio grows to $50K+, it may make sense to build your own two-fund portfolio:

-VAS (0.07%) — Vanguard Australian Shares Index ETF, 300 largest ASX companies
+VAS (0.07% MER, $25.5B AUM as at May 2026) — Vanguard Australian Shares Index ETF, 300 largest ASX companies.
+Returned +6.9% over one year.

-Or replace VAS with A200 (0.04%) for the cheapest ASX 200 exposure available.
 A 70/30 or 60/40 split between global and Australian shares is a common starting point.
 You control the allocation ratio, and at these fee levels, costs drop below 0.15% blended — lower than any diversified fund.

 The tradeoff: you need to manually rebalance once or twice a year, and you have two transactions per investment cycle instead of one.

-Stage 3 — Core + Satellite ($200K+): 5–12 ETFs
+Stage 3 — Core + satellite ($200K+): 5–12 ETFs

 For investors with larger portfolios who want to express views on specific themes or sectors: